 One extrapolation from the field of clustering is that of association.
-If you imagine an individual who uses an online music streaming service, that service learns from the user's listening habits that they fit within a particular "cluster" of music listeners who tend to like a mix of rock, soul, and rap music.
+Imagine an individual who uses an online music streaming service.
+That service learns from the user's listening habits that they fit within a particular "cluster" of music listeners who tend to like a mix of rock, soul, and rap music.

-Well, by looking at songs that others in that "cluster" listen to frequently, it's easy to make highly relevant recommendations for songs that the user may not have yet discovered, but are likely to enjoy.
+By looking at songs that others in that "cluster" listen to frequently, it's easy to make highly relevant recommendations for songs that the user may not have yet discovered but are likely to enjoy.